CraftomeCJ/learningJournal/April2002/learningJournal20220429.md

 - required more efforts on refactoring and TypeScript understanding ie interface and extends for type protection.

-- Day 26 is continue to learn and practice on Day 15 & 16 notes of React Native concepts and at the same time work on TypeScript conversion, behind schedule by 2.5 days.
+- Day 27 is continue to catch up on task that in complete from last week.

 - Practice more to have better understanding of the useState & useReducer with other tutorials.

-- Layout of working journal now look good, from day 26 onwards will improve on technical writing of learning experience and daily lesson task reviews with a better layout.

 - Add one more column for technical book's chapter summary for future reference.